idesmedt/book/book/modelling/gof.md

 ```

-Just using the above plot, we can see that the model tends to overpredict for taller waves.
+Just using the above plot, we can see that the model tends to underpredict for taller waves.
 We can also see that there is a big variation between the actual data and our model.
 But **how can we measure this?**

 ## Square differences